Browse Previous Page | Table of Contents | Browse

 Superior Court Civil Rules Table of Contents

-(I) The Business and Commercial Dispute Docket (BCDD) of the Superior Court shall be conducted at the Merrimack County Superior Court.
-The chief justice of the superior court may from time to time assign superior court justices to the BCDD consistent with its caseload and other needs of the superior court.
+(I) The chief justice of the superior court may from time to time assign superior court justices to the Business and Commercial Dispute Docket (BCDD) consistent with its caseload and other needs of the superior court.

 (a) “Business entity” shall have the definition specified in RSA 491:7-a, II(a).